 Nellie Waspe, 20, a Boot Finisher, born Ipswich.

 Arthur was 16 years old, a Gardener’s Assistant – Mark’s Gardening.
 He was living with his parents & siblings.

 Harry, 18, an Iron Wheel Labourer.

 Hugh Ralph Buckman, 6, born Ipswich.

-Arthur is also remembered on ST. BARTHOLOMEW’S CHURCH WAR MEMORIAL, Ipswich.
+Arthur is also remembered on the war memorial at ST. BARTHOLOMEW’S CHURCH, Ipswich.

 Essex Regiment, 10th Battalion:http://www.longlongtrail.co.uk/army/regiments-and-corps/the-british-infantry-regiments-of-1914-1918/essex-regiment/